 During your car restoration project, you will have a need for an engine crane, engine stand, floor jack, air compressor, jack stands, torch, welder and many other specialized tools.
 It's better to rent these tools as needed unless you are confident you will use a given piece of equipment enough in the future to justify its purchase.

-If you're going to invest in such equipment up front, your first priority is a compressor.
+If you're going to invest in such equipment up front, your first priority is a compressor, because this opens up the world of air tools to you.
+Not to mention painting...
 Good, reasonably-sized compressors (see below) are available everywhere these days and only cost about $300.
 Air tools and spray guns are also widely available and quite inexpensive.

 The right way to go about choosing is to list what air-powered equipment you ultimately want to own and find each piece's requirements.
 Your compressor will have to meet those minimum requirements.
 Double-stage compressors are much more efficient and capable than single-stage models.
 They are capable of more pressure, quieter operation and longer life, and are available (as with single-stage) in oil-free configuration.
 Oil-free compressors have the advantage of not sending vaporized oil into the air line, potentially contaminating paint guns.

 Whether a compressor is an upright model or one on wheels is a personal choice.
 We recommend you get a demonstration before buying.
 Some brands are quite noisy and might not be suitable for your shop.
 Compressors are available at Sears, Home Depot, Harbor Freight Tools, Wal Mart, etc.